Rakhyvel/Orng_old/README.md

 - Package manifests use the same syntax as the rest of the language

 ## Low friction
 As hobbyist programmers, our projects are living, breathing documents that change over time.
-Orange's syntax allows you to go from a:
+Orange's syntax allows you to go from ...
 ```
 myFunction::()->() = {
     someVar := 4
     someVar2 := '5'
     someVar3 := false

     {
         // A block of code
     }